apache/datafu/site/source/community/mailing-lists.html.markdown

 ---
-title: Mailing Lists - Apache DataFu Community
+title: Mailing Lists - Community
+section_name: Community
 license: >
    Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with